Wiley Post: Early life

 Post was born to parents who grew cotton on a farm near Grand Saline, Texas.
 His father was William Francis and his mother was Mae Quinlan Post, a person of mixed Cherokee heritage.
 His family moved to Oklahoma when he was five.
-He was an indifferent student, but managed to complete the sixth grade.
-By 1920, his family settled on a farm near Maysville, Oklahoma.
+He was an indifferent student but managed to complete the sixth grade.
+By 1920, his family had settled on a farm near Maysville, Oklahoma.
 (Note: There is disagreement about Wiley Post's birthplace.
 Some sources say it was Grand Saline, Texas.
 This is what Post says in his chapter on his early history in "Around the World in Eight Days". others claim he was born in Corinth, Van Zandt County, Texas.
 An old edition of the World Book claims it was Grand Plain, Texas.
 Even Maysville, Oklahoma has claimed the honor.)

 In 1913, Post first saw an aircraft in flight at the county fair in Lawton, Oklahoma.
 It was a Curtiss-Wright "Pusher type".
 The event so inspired him that he immediately enrolled in the Sweeney Automobile and Aviation School in Kansas City.
-Seven months later, he returned to Oklahoma, and went to work at the Chickasaw and Lawton Construction Company.
+Seven months later, he returned to Oklahoma and went to work at the Chickasaw and Lawton Construction Company.

 During World War I, Post wanted to become a pilot in the U.S. Army Air Service (USAS).
 Joining the training camp at the University of Oklahoma, he learned radio technology.
 Germany agreed to an armistice before he completed his training.
 The war ended, and he went to work as a "roughneck" in the Oklahoma oilfields.
 The work was unsteady, so he turned briefly to armed robbery.
 He was arrested in 1921 and sent to the Oklahoma State Reformatory, serving more than a year there.
 He was paroled in summer 1922.